wp-plugins/wysija-newsletters/readme.txt

 7. Importing subscribers with a CSV.

 == Changelog ==

+= 1.0 =
+* Premium upgrade available
+* fix image selector width in editor
+* fix front stats of email when email preview and show errors all
+* fix front stats of email when show errors all
+* fix import ONLY subscribed from external plugins such as Tribulant or Satollo
+* fix retrieve wp.posts when time is different on mysql server and apache server
+* fix changing encoding from utf8 to another was not sending
+* newsletter background colour now displays in new Gmail
+* less confusing queue sending status
+* updated language file (pot) with 20 or so modifications

 = 0.9.6 =
 * fixed subscribe from a wysija confirmation page bug